 Stay Protected on the Front-End.

-It may seem annoying to manage all of your passwords, however, following these few simple tips can save you from some of the headache and disturbance that comes with a compromised password.
+Plus, there’s no need to worry about the annoyance of managing all different passwords.
+A reliable password manager to help you keep track, along with these simple tips when creating the passwords, can save you from some of the headache and disturbance that comes with a compromised password.
 No matter how strong a password is, it does not provide any protection if it gets into the wrong hands.

 If you ever suspect that your password has been compromised, change your passwords immediately.